Dr. Annalena Dehé & Dr. med. Lukas Dehé

 After a mosquito bite - especially in small children,

-who are not aware of the consequences of scratching - it can be useful
+who are not aware of the consequences of scratching - it can be helpful

 to cool the bite briefly,